rook/rook/README.md

 ### Kubernetes

-To run a Kubernetes cluster with Rook for persistent storage go [here](https://github.com/rook/coreos-kubernetes)
+Rook integrates with Kubernetes to create a persistent storage solution for your Kubernetes application.
+Go [here](https://github.com/rook/rook/demo/kubernetes) for steps on how to integrate rook on Kubernetes.

 ### CoreOS